 Yoga classes are a natural mood booster.
 Whether you’re doing it in a big group, with a few friends or alone with a private yoga instructor, taking regular yoga classes has been proven to help lift depression, lessen anxiety and relieve stress.

-Yoga classes in Singapore – 8 different types
+Yoga classes in Singapore – 8 different types to try

-This article first appeared in The February 2026 Expat Living magazine.
-You can buy the latest issue or an annual subscription or read the digital version free now.
+This article on yoga classes in Singapore first appeared in the February 2026 issue of Expat Living magazine.
+You can buy the latest issue or an annual subscription, or read the digital version for free now.

 Interested in knowing about editorial options?
 Email us at sales@expatliving.sg.